 The name of this organization shall be the “Vascular and Endovascular Surgery Society” (hereinafter the “Society”).
 Formerly Peripheral Vascular Surgery Society, Established in 1976

-- The objectives of this Society shall be:
+The Objectives of the Society shall be:

-- The Society shall carry on activities:
+The Society shall carry on activities:

 - As a corporation exempt from Federal income tax under Section 501 (C) (3), of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law), or;